 - Have swelling of the knee, joint, or calf area

-At Vero Orthopaedics & Neurology, we understand that pain in the knee can make everyday activities difficult.
+At Vero Orthopaedics, we understand that pain in the knee can make everyday activities difficult.

-To consult with a knee doctor at Vero Orthopaedics & Neurology, please request an appointment online or call (772) 569-2330.
+To consult with a knee doctor at Vero Orthopaedics, please schedule an appointment online or call (772) 569-2330.

-Our knee doctors and surgeons at Vero Orthopaedics & Neurology have completed additional training, specifically in the knee.
-With this training, Dr. John Peden, Dr. Kent Smillie, Dr. Seth Coren, Dr. Guy Hickman, Jr., Dr. Robert Hill, and Dr. Barry Garcia have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.
+Our knee doctors and surgeons at Vero Orthopaedics have completed additional training, specifically in the knee.
+With this training, Dr. Jason Stack, Dr. Alfredo Arrojas, Dr. Daniel Plessl, Dr. John Peden, Dr. Seth Coren, and Dr. Barry Garcia have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.